neojxuan/PhishIntention/README.md

   year={2022}
 }
 ```
-If you have any issues running our code, you can raise an issue or send an email to liu.ruofan16@u.nus.edu, dcsliny@nus.eud.sg, and dcsdjs@nus.edu.sg
+If you have any issues running our code, you can raise an issue or send an email to [liu.ruofan16@u.nus.edu, lin_yun@sjtu.edu.cn, dcsdjs@nus.edu.sg](mailto:liu.ruofan16@u.nus.edu,lin_yun@sjtu.edu.cn,dcsdjs@nus.edu.sg)